Zero-sum stopping games with asymmetric information

-which is \eqref{point} with a weaker a priori regularity.
-So loosely speaking, for extreme points of the value function of the game with incomplete information, $V(p,q)$ solves the same variational inequalities as the value of the game where both players do not observe $(X_t,Y_t)$.
+} which is \eqref{point} with a weaker a priori regularity.
+So loosely speaking, for extreme points of the value function of the game with incomplete information, $V(p,q)$ solves the same variational inequalities as {$S(p,q)$}.
 However, the set of extreme points might be very small (but it contains at least all the Dirac masses) and our characterization also requires $V$ to be a saddle function.
 It follows that the value function $V(p,q)$ significantly differs from the solution to \eqref{pointstandard} in general, as seen in the second example in section \ref{sectionexample} where the set of extreme points of $V$ contains only one point which is not a Dirac mass (see Remark \ref{solutionblind}).